 Beyond the Park

 Opened in 2018, the four-star, 50-guestroom Sage Lodge (from $259) offers a more stylish alternative to Yellowstone’s massive hotels.
-An hour north of the park and set on a 1,200-acre ranch overlooking the Yellowstone River, Sage specializes in fishing, horseback riding, and mountain biking outings, as well as culinary experiences like dry-aged beef tastings.
+A 35-minute drive north from the park and set on a 1,200-acre ranch overlooking the Yellowstone River, Sage specializes in fishing, horseback riding, and mountain biking outings, as well as culinary experiences like dry-aged beef tastings.
 Sage is pet-friendly (unlike Yellowstone’s hotels) and has a full-service spa.

 What to Do While You’re There